 You could get sponsorships easily; the registration fee will also add to the funds.

 If it is a success once, make it an annual feature.

-Pet owners love to show off here, and win some accolades for their cherished pet.
+Pet owners love to show off their furry companions.
+Even more so with the chance to win some accolades for their cherished pet.

 Chances are, if you try approaching a local pet shop for sponsorship, the results would be positive.